apache/spark/docs/howto/operator/gcp/cloud_memorystore.rst

 ^^^^^^^^

 Operators uses a :class:`~google.cloud.redis_v1.types.Instance` for representing instance.
-The object can be presented as a compatibile dictonary also.
+The object can be presented as a compatible dictionary also.

 Here is an example of instance